TKDuff/Rust-Plotting-Tool/Notes.md

 This also happens for the Adwin strategy pattern, the exact same problem with zooming in/out

+### solved?
+Egui upon launch plots eveything in relation to newest point added, thus when new points are constantly added the framing/scaling of the plot window shifts around to keep the newest point in frame.

 ## 06-01-23
 Split in the road reached, when instatiating 'my_app' with two genetics, MyApp<T,U> 3 possible specific types for each.
 So for DataStrategy there exists Count, Interval and Adwin.
 Thus Rust cannot infer specific types for the genric parameters in MyApp<T, U>, since three possible combinations each

-So the problem is, the user agrument for the type of strategy to be used, "count", "interval" or "adwin", is known at runtime.
-This run-time input means rust does not know the type of the generics at compile time, thus dynamic distpatch must be used.
-Dynamic dispatch allows for code that can operate on different types that implement a particular trait without knowing their concrete types at compile time
+So the problem is,the type of strategy the user selects "count", "interval" or "adwin" is not known until the program is ran with the user input.
+This means the type of the MyApp<T,U> generic can't be known at compile time, since it depends on the run-time input from the user.
+In order to determine a type of a generic at run-time dynamic distpatch must be used.
+Dynamic dispatch allows code to be written for different types that implement a particular trait withouth knowing their concrete type at compile time.

 For now will use dynamic dispatch, later try implement static dispatch for time saving, if can't to that use **enum_dispatch** - https://crates.io/crates/enum_dispatch check **DynamicDispatchTalk**